greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_FUNCTION.html.md

 ## <a id="section6"></a>Notes

-Any compiled code \(shared library files\) for custom functions must be placed in the same location on every host in your Greenplum Database cluster \(master and all segments\).
+Any compiled code \(shared library files\) for custom functions must be placed in the same location on every host in your Greenplum Database cluster \(coordinator and all segments\).
 This location must also be in the `LD_LIBRARY_PATH` so that the server can locate the files.
-It is recommended that you locate shared libraries either relative to `$libdir` \(which is located at `$GPHOME/lib`\) or through the dynamic library path \(set by the `dynamic_library_path` server configuration parameter\) on all master segment instances in the Greenplum cluster.
+It is recommended that you locate shared libraries either relative to `$libdir` \(which is located at `$GPHOME/lib`\) or through the dynamic library path \(set by the `dynamic_library_path` server configuration parameter\) on all coordinator segment instances in the Greenplum cluster.

 The full SQL type syntax is allowed for input arguments and return value.
 However, parenthesized type modifiers \(e.g., the precision field for type `numeric`\) are discarded by `CREATE FUNCTION`.
 Thus for example `CREATE FUNCTION foo (varchar(10)) ...` is exactly the same as `CREATE FUNCTION foo (varchar) ...`.